NERC-CEH/hydro-pe/README.md

 `--windthresh THRESHOLD` / `-W THRESHOLD` Applies a minimum threshold to the wind speed variable.
 All wind speed values less than `THRESHOLD` are set equal to the threshold value.

 `--toffset OFFSET` / `-T OFFSET` Applies an offset to the air temperature variable.
-If the input air temperature is in °C then use an offset of 273.15 to convert to the expected input units of K.
+If the input air temperature is in °C then an offset of 273.15 can be used to convert to the expected input units of K.

 `--pscale SCALE` / `-S SCALE` Applies a scale factor to the surface air pressure variable.
-If the input surface air pressur is in hPa then a scale of 100 is used to convert to the expected input units of Pa.
+If the input surface air pressur is in hPa then a scale of 100 can be used to convert to the expected input units of Pa.

 `--precipscale SCALE` / `-L SCALE` Applies a scale factor to the precipitation variable.
-If the input precipitation is in kg m⁻² s⁻¹ then a scale of 86400 is used to convert to the expected input units of mm d⁻¹.
+If the input precipitation is in kg m⁻² s⁻¹ then a scale of 86400 can be used to convert to the expected input units of mm d⁻¹.

 ## Input variables